runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 They are one of the very few communities in which Ael'xhal and Xhal'fae live together in harmony.

 While they may make camp in the same location for a while, they do not build permanent settlements, and can pack up camp and be ready to travel at a moment's notice.
 As a consequence, they keep few possesions, limited by what they can easily carry.
-This, coupled with the warm climate, also means Xencha generally don't bother with clothing.
+The 'fae members of the Xencha are especually proud of their self-sufficiency, and typically eschew clothing and weapons, beyond their natural claws and fangs.
+The human members don't carry (or wear) much more, usually limiting themselves to simple (but well-made) weapons like spears and bows, along with pouches and sachels for food and medicines.

 Despite their isolation and relatively aesetic living conditions, retain a fairly high level of technology, at least to the degree that is feasible with no industrialization.
 This is seen primarly in their knowledge and the preservation thereoff, and their ability to construct highly effective tools from their environment.